Hyponatremia may be present in patients withinfection.

 Even though there’s more water overall, there’s a decrease in the effective circulating volume, the amount of blood flowing in the body.

 That, though, stimulates the release of antidiuretic hormone, which retains pure water, leading to an increase in water, as well as aldosterone which retains sodium...but remember since water follows sodium, the body retains even more water, so ultimately there’s a large increase in water, but a small increase in sodium, leading to hyponatremia.

 The second category is hypovolemic hyponatremia where there’s a small decrease in total body water with a large decrease in total body sodium.

-Another more nuanced condition is cerebral salt wasting which is when an intracranial injury like meningitis disrupts the normal sympathetic nervous system stimulation of the kidneys leading to disproportionate loss of sodium - and, along with it, water.
+Another more nuanced condition is cerebral salt wasting which is when an intracranial injury like meningitis disrupts the normal sympathetic nervous system stimulation of the kidneys leading to disproportionate loss of sodium.

 Euvolemic hyponatremia can be split into cases with dilute urine and concentrated urine.